 This is North London.
-But tonight, it might as well be the Catskills in Upstate New York from which the two original members of The Felice Brothers, James and Ian, originate.
-After a string of different lineups over the years, the latest band members, Jesske Humme on bass and Will Lawrence on drums, join the two brothers.
-Together they play us through an affecting and lively collection of folk-roots-rock-style compositions.
+But tonight, it might as well be the Catskills in upstate New York from which the two original members of The Felice Brothers, James and Ian, originate.
+After a string of different lineups over the years, the latest band members, Jesske Humme on bass and Will Lawrence on drums, join the two brothers and together they play us through an affecting and lively collection of folk-roots-rock-style compositions.

 There is something endearing about a band of musicians who seem like they came straight from the lumberyard and will be going back home to their porch for a brew rather than gulping champagne at a fancy party at a private members’ club.
-Hardworking, blue-collar people who happen to play music in their spare time, That’s the vibe coming from the stage to all of us assembled tonight in the modest hall.
+Hardworking, blue-collar people who happen to play music in their spare time; that’s the refreshing vibe spreading from the stage to all of us assembled tonight in the modest hall.

-For most of the songs, James sits behind his keyboard while Ian sings lead in the middle of the stage, but James almost steals the show with his appealing honey-voice and whenever he gets up and showcases his very mobile accordion playing.
+James sits behind his keyboard for most of the songs while Ian sings lead positioned in the middle of the stage, but James almost steals the show with his delightful honey-voice and every time he stands up and showcases his very mobile accordion playing.

-The most moving moment of the evening is also the shortest song of the night, NailIt On the First Try, sung by James doing double duty on the accordion with Ian on keyboards.
+The most moving moment of the evening is also the shortest song of the night, NailIt On the First Try, sung by James accompanying himself on the accordion while Ian plays keyboards.
 The song is a change in gear from the rest of the set’s tunes, and it makes me wish the song was longer.
 Such simple beauty.
 Such haunting lyrics: ‘I’ve never been so scared in my life, but then again, I’ve never died, I think I’m gonna nail it on the first try.’
 Maybe it’s a good thing after all that the song is short.
 Who wants their death to be drawn out too long?!

-What a fabulous band The Felice Brothers are.
+The Felice Brothers is a fabulous band.
 I never got to see them in their original lineup, but I hope there’ll be another chance to see them again somewhere down the gravelly, rocking road.

 The Felice Brothers setlist 1.
 Holy Weight Camp 2.
 Jack at the Asylum 3.
 Aerosol Ball 4.
 Let Me Come Home 5.
 Wonderful Life 6.
 Salvation Army Girl 7.
 Whiskey in My Whiskey 8.
 The Kid 9.
 Nail It on the First Try 10.
 Special Announcement 11.
 Love Me Tenderly 12.
 Days of the Years 13.
 Plunder 14.
 Silver in the Shadow 15.
 Rockerfeller Druglaw Blues 16.
 Lincoln Continental 17.
 Frankie’s Gun 18.
 Penn Station Encore 19.
 Ballad of Lou the Welterweight 20.
 White Limo

 It’s hot in the tiny backroom of this Islington pub conveniently called The Islington.
-We’re around 50-60 people in here at tonight’s sold-out concert.
-It’s cold outside, bitterly so.
-But in here, there’s warmth and no sign of bitterness.
-This gig is a party that could just as well take place on a summery beach at sunset, Union Square in New York on a cloudy autumn day or a field full of blooming flowers in spring.
+The concert is sold out due to the fifty or sixty people in attendance.
+It’s bitterly cold outside.
+But inside the red-clad room, there’s warmth and no sign of bitterness.
+This gig is a party that could have taken place on a summery beach at sunset, Union Square in New York on a cloudy autumn day or a field full of blooming flowers in spring.